10 Safety Tips for Working at Heights (in 2019 and Beyond)

 10. Train, Train, Train

 It’s been mentioned in various paragraphs above, but it can’t be stressed enough.
 If you want your employees to work safely at heights, they must be properly trained.
 Period.
 The end.
 Not only is training required by law, there is just too much room for error and confusion when it comes to a person without the proper knowledge trying to protect themselves at heights.
 Falls are the leading killer in construction year after year.
-Many people in other industries die from falls as well.
-They are deadly.
+Many people in other industries die from falls as well, so they are very deadly.
 Most of the time, there are no do-overs.
 Arm your employees with the knowledge they need to keep themselves safe.